Rocky Mountain District

 Stage 1 fire restrictions are rescinded on BLM-administered public lands within the boundaries of Larimer, Weld, Logan, Sedgwick, Phillips, Yuma, Washington, Morgan, Lincoln, Kit Carson, Cheyenne, Boulder, Adams, Gilpin, Clear Creek, Broomfield, Jefferson, Douglas, Arapahoe, Elbert, Crowley, Kiowa, and Prowers counties.
 See Rescission order and news release for more information.

-Stage 1 fire restrictions are in effect on BLM-administered lands within the boundaries of Alamosa, Conejos, Saguache, rio Grande, Mineral, and Costilla counties as of Friday, May 6, 2022.
-See Fire Prevention Order #COF03-19-01 and news release for more information.
+Stage 1 fire restrictions are in rescinded on BLM-administered lands within the boundaries of Alamosa, Conejos, Saguache, Rio Grande, Mineral, and Costilla counties as of Wednesday, June 29, 2022.
+See rescission order and news release.

 For more information on fire prevention measures in the San Luis Valley Field Office, please call (719) 852-7074 or email.
 For information on fire restrictions on the US Forest Service-Rio Grande National Forest, please visit their website or call the Forest Supervisor's office at (719) 852-5941.